How Is The Nativity Scene Set Up In Barcelona

 Setting up a Nativity scene set is a Christmas tradition that children love: Christmas wouldn’t be Christmas without Nativity scenes (pessebre in Catalan or belén in Spanish)!

 Families will set it up a couple of weeks before Christmas, and the whole process of setting it up will keep the kids entertained for at least a whole afternoon (even a day, if you take them to the Christmas market first).
 In today’s post you’ll learn how to set up your own.

-THIS IS HOW TO BUILD YOUR OWN CHRISTMAS NATIVITY SCENE:
+THIS IS HOW TO MAKE A NATIVITY SCENE:

-Choose a place for your Nativity scene set.
-Back home, pick a place of honor for your christmas nativity scene.
+Back home, pick a place of honor for your Christmas nativity scene.
 It can be an auxiliary table against a wall, a mid-high shelf, the top of a chest of drawers… Free it from anything you keep on top and cover it with some old newspapers to protect it.

-The Three Wise Men.
 Your Nativity scene set isn’t made just to be looked at: you have to interact with it too!
-And this is where the Three Wise Men come into action: Every day you must move them one step closer to the Stable, so that they arrive there on January 6th, the Epifany Day.
+And this is where the Three Wise Men come into action: Every day you must move them one step closer to the Stable, so that they arrive there on January 6th, the Epiphany Day.